ZoomPhant/monitoring/src/content/docs/manual/10_infrastructures/index.md

 # Infrastructure Monitoring

 ----

-ZoomPhant support data collecting on different platforms and ZoomPhant calls those platforms as **infrastructures**.
-An infrastructure provides resources for running ZoomPhant collector as well as other services of the customer.
+ZoomPhant supports data collection across various platforms, which are referred to as **infrastructures**.
+These environments host the ZoomPhant collector agents alongside other customer services.